-- 1. must have an overall academic average of 3.00 (B) or above in high school; - 2. courses taken in the summer session must be chosen in consultation with their high school counselor, principal, and the Vice President for Academic Affairs of the college; and - 3. college classes must supplement rather than duplicate their total high school program.
+- 1. must have an overall academic average of 3.00 (B) or above in high school; - courses taken in the summer session must be chosen in consultation with their high school counselor, principal, and the Provost of the college; and - 3. college classes must supplement rather than duplicate their total high school program.